Program Manager - Perioperative Services (103039)

 - Strong knowledge of quality improvement, change management, and performance optimization

-- Experience withproject management and/or continuous quality improvement methodologies
+- Experience with project management and/or continuous quality improvement methodologies

 - Excellent communication, interpersonal, and relationship‑building skills